Apply Now

 What kinds of work shifts are typically offered for ICU Travel jobs in Honolulu?

-For ICU Travel jobs in Honolulu, typical work shifts include 12 D, 12 N, and 12 E. These shift options provide flexibility depending on your preferences and availability.
+For ICU Travel jobs in Honolulu, typical work shifts include 12 D, 12 N, 12 E, and 8 D. These shift options provide flexibility depending on your preferences and availability.

 What kinds of contract durations are typically offered for Intensive Care Unit RN Travel jobs in Honolulu, HI?